freedomofkeima/messenger-maid-chan/README.md

 2. Maid-chan is using Redis as the database.
 Redis can be downloaded via https://redis.io/download.
 Run Redis as a background process in port 6379 (default port).

-3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
+3. It is recommended to use `venv` (e.g.: `python3 -m venv venv` then `source venv/bin/activate`).
 You need to install all dependencies via `pip install -r requirements.txt`.

 4. Run `python setup.py install` to build Maid-chan.
 Finally, you can execute `maidchan` in the background process to run this bot.